mcrawf9394/mcrawf9394/README.md

 Hello!
-My name is Michael Crawford!
+My name is Michael Crawford (I go by Sam)!
 I am trying to learn how to code to start working some freelance jobs and gain experience to eventually get a job!
 I am currently learning javascript, html, and css.
 I am also working through the odin project currently, and trying to soak up as much information as possible!